 SIRE awards are intended to nurture the research and educational enterprise with the intent that larger, extramurally-funded initiatives will develop in sustainability research and education.
 Each year the grants have focused on specific topics, including food, energy and buildings, curriculum development, and metrics to measure campus sustainability efforts.
 Interdisciplinary proposals are given special consideration.

-The SIRE program now offers three award types to support projects that meet different aspects of the program’s goals:
+The SIRE program now offers four award types to support projects that meet different aspects of the program’s goals:

 - SIRE Educational Innovation (SIRE-ED) – Solicitation Open (Due 12/15/2014)